Ravnur-Inc/ams-api-replacement-demo-app/README.md

 Ravnur Media Services (RMS) and its API have been engineered for Azure Media Services (AMS) customers seeking to transition away from AMS without significant modifications to their existing application code.
 The demo application in this repository will help you understand how RMS can seamlessly replace AMS with minimal changes to your existing code.

 We’ve created this console application to give you a quick and simple way to test and explore the Ravnur Media Services API.
-There are two versions of the demo application.
-Please select the version that corresponds to the way you use the Azure Media Services (AMS) v3 API:
+There are two versions of the Dotnet demo application and a separate one for Node.js.

+Please select the dotnet demo version that corresponds to the way you use the Azure Media Services (AMS) v3 API:
 1. If you're using the **Azure.ResourceManager.Media SDK**, please use this application: [sdk-azure-resource-manager-demo](sdk-azure-resource-manager-demo).
 2. For those using the **Microsoft.Azure.Management.Media SDK**, please use this application: [sdk-ms-azure-management-demo](sdk-ms-azure-management-demo).

-After selecting one of the links above, you’ll find instructions on installing and running the demo application and SDK specific code samples that highlight the code changes required for authentication and redirecting to RMS.
+After selecting one of the links above, you’ll find instructions on installing and running the demo application and SDK-specific code samples that highlight the code changes required for authentication and redirecting to RMS.

+## Node.js Demo App for RMS

+Introducing a Node.js demo app package designed to help you test Ravnur Media Services.
+This package contains code samples and instructions for updating your SDK to connect and interact with RMS.

+For setup and detailed usage instructions, visit the [Node.js Demo App directory](/node-js-demo).

 ## What do I need to use the RMS API Demo Application to test the API?